Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.V8/readme.txt

    DESCRIPTION
    ===========
-   JavaScriptEngineSwitcher.V8 contains adapter `V8JsEngine` (wrapper for the Microsoft ClearScript.V8 (http://clearscript.codeplex.com) version 5.4.8).
+   JavaScriptEngineSwitcher.V8 contains adapter `V8JsEngine` (wrapper for the Microsoft ClearScript.V8 (http://clearscript.codeplex.com) version of April 19,
+   2017).

    This package does not contain the native ClearScript and V8 assemblies.
    Therefore, you need to choose and install the most appropriate package(s) for